Yankees vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach Davies gets the nod on the mound for the Arizona Diamondbacks against the New York Yankees and Aaron Judge on Saturday at 1:05 PM ET.
+The Arizona Diamondbacks and Ketel Marte will hit the field against the New York Yankees and Aaron Judge on Sunday at 1:35 PM ET, in the second of a three-game series at Yankee Stadium.

-The Yankees are the favorite in this one, at -125, while the underdog Diamondbacks have +105 odds to play spoiler.
-An 8-run total has been set for this game.
+Bookmakers list the Diamondbacks as -120 moneyline favorites, while giving the underdog Yankees +100 moneyline odds to win.
+A 7-run total is set in this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.